 Cassandra's experience with nature photography also enabled her to become a photojournalistic style wedding photographer.
 For 30 years, Kendall embraced the art of portraiture and significance of capturing evocative mementos.
 For instance, that fleeting moment, at first glance, when the groom see's his beautiful bride in her wedding gown.
 Or, the heartfelt impact of a passionate kiss, when husband and wife celebrate the words I do.

-In return, these lifetime events that took place were about observing and what can be learned from each experience.
-Essentially, these cherished life experiences were the emotive force behind Kendall's artistic decisions and why she became an artist in the first place.
+In return, these lifetime events were about observing and learning from each experience.
+Essentially, they are the emotive force behind Kendall's artistic decisions and why she became an artist in the first place.

-A romantic at heart, Kendall approaches each piece with a meaningful question: "How will this impact the audience and start a conversation to promote a serendipitous relationship between the viewer and visual art itself?
-Since it is my belief that the art's purpose is not to tell people how to feel," Kendall explained, "better yet, it's purpose it to help the viewer connect with their own emotions, subconsciously.
-Allowing the audience and their imagination to decide for themselves, what it means and how they feel."
+A romantic at heart, Kendall approaches each art piece with a meaningful question: "How will this impact the audience and start a conversation?
+In order to promote a serendipitous relationship between the viewer and visual art itself, I believe ART must connect with their emotions; mentally and spiritually.
+Thus, inviting the audience and their imagination to interpret for themselves, what the art means and how they feel."

 "Everything you can imagine is real" ~ Pablo Picasso

-Please subscribe to receive Art Bonita's weekly newsletter!
+Please subscribe to receive Art Bonita's monthly newsletter!